CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

 #### Options

  - `--matter-id` (required):   The identification number of the legal hold matter.
 To get the ID for a matter, run the command `crashplan legal-hold list`.
- - `--username` (required):    The crashplan username of the custodian to add to the matter.
+ - `--username` (required):    The CrashPlan username of the custodian to add to the matter.
  - `--profile` (optional):     The profile to use to execute the command.
 If not specified, the default profile is used.

 ## Release custodians